Your Guide to POS Debit and POS Charges

 POS vs. POS Debit

 Though the terms POS and POS debit may seem interchangeable, they have distinct meanings.
+Take a deeper look at each of these common terms:

-POS Debit Meaning
+What Does POS Debit Mean?

 Debit Card vs. Credit Card Transactions

 Although the physical process of paying with a debit card is quite similar to that of a credit card, these payment types have several differences that create a need for different descriptors in your system.
+These differences include:

-Where the Money Comes From
+1. Where the Money Comes From

 With a debit card transaction, the money comes directly from a customer’s checking account.
-When customers pay with credit cards, the money comes from a credit card network, and the customer will pay the card association back later for charges incurred.
+When customers pay with credit cards, the money comes from a credit card network and the customer will pay the card association back later for charges incurred.

-Risk Involved
+2. The Risk Involved

-Card Issuer
+3. The Card Issuer

 Debit cards come from banks where customers have checking accounts.
 Usually, the card falls under a central issuer, like Mastercard or Visa.
-These larger issuers typically offer credit cards too.
+These larger issuers typically offer credit cards, too.
 Most people access credit cards through either their financial institution or directly from an issuer.

-How Do Merchant Descriptors Work?
+How Do Merchant Descriptions Work?

 Merchant descriptors appear on bank or credit card statements to inform customers about their transactions.
 Customers know these descriptors as the bank statement description.
 There are three types of descriptors:

-These descriptors never change and are also known as default or hard descriptors.
+• Static: These descriptors never change and are also known as default or hard descriptors.
 Your business will likely set this descriptor once and leave it as is.
 Whether a customer pays with a debit card, mobile payment or credit card, they will see the same descriptor.

 Best Practices for Merchant Descriptors

 Merchant descriptors inform customers about the purchases they make so they can determine whether any may be fraudulent.
 Customers who cannot identify a transaction’s origin from the descriptor might dispute the charges, even when they are legitimate, costing your business money.
-This situation is known as a chargeback or friendly fraud and causes significant losses for businesses.
+This situation is known as a chargeback or friendly fraud, and causes significant losses for businesses.

 To avoid confusion, you can follow a few standard practices for displaying transactions on a bank statement: